Plumber Salary by State

 The highest-paying states share a common profile: strong union density, high cost of living, and significant commercial and industrial construction activity.

-1. New Jersey — $89,200 median New Jersey’s proximity to New York City’s construction market, combined with high union density and active industrial pipefitting in the northern part of the state, puts it at or near the top of every BLS release.
+1. New Jersey — $89,200 median (May 2024 state data) New Jersey’s proximity to New York City’s construction market, combined with high union density and active industrial pipefitting in the northern part of the state, puts it at or near the top of every BLS release.
 The New Jersey Board of Examiners of Master Plumbers handles licensing at njconsumeraffairs.gov.

-2. New York — $88,600 median Driven almost entirely by New York City, where UA Local 1 has negotiated some of the highest total package rates in the country.
-Upstate New York is significantly lower — closer to $65,000–$72,000 in markets like Buffalo and Syracuse.
+2. New York — $88,600 median (May 2024 state data) Driven almost entirely by New York City, where UA Local 1 has negotiated some of the highest total package rates in the country.
+Upstate New York is significantly lower — closer to $65,000–$74,000 in markets like Buffalo and Syracuse.

-3. Alaska — $87,900 median Alaska’s high wages reflect the cost of working and living in a remote environment, concentrated industrial work in oil and gas infrastructure, and a small workforce that commands premium rates.
+3. Alaska — $87,900 median (May 2024 state data) Alaska’s high wages reflect the cost of working and living in a remote environment, concentrated industrial work in oil and gas infrastructure, and a small workforce that commands premium rates.
 UA Local 375 in Anchorage is active.

-4. Illinois — $87,900 median Chicago’s commercial and industrial construction market is one of the most active in the Midwest, and UA Local 130 has historically negotiated strong rates.
+4. Illinois — $87,900 median (May 2024 state data) Chicago’s commercial and industrial construction market is one of the most active in the Midwest, and UA Local 130 has historically negotiated strong rates.
 Downstate Illinois is considerably lower.

 Pro tip

 If you’re willing to relocate, the wage differential between states can be career-changing.
-A journeyman plumber moving from Florida ($52,400 median) to Illinois ($87,900 median) gains roughly $35,000/year in median pay — before overtime.
-Run the cost-of-living comparison carefully, but for plumbers, the high-wage states are genuinely better financial outcomes even after adjusting for housing costs in most cases.
+A journeyman plumber moving from Florida ($52,400 median) to New Jersey ($89,200 median) gains roughly $36,800/year in median pay before overtime.
+Run the cost-of-living comparison carefully, but for plumbers, the high-wage union states represent genuinely better financial outcomes in most cases even after adjusting for housing costs.

 Bottom 5 states for plumber pay

-Lower-wage states are generally right-to-work states with low union density, concentrated residential construction rather than industrial work, and lower overall cost of living.
+Lower-wage states are generally right-to-work states with low union density, concentrated residential rather than industrial construction, and lower overall cost of living.

 Mississippi — $47,800 median | Arkansas — $48,600 median | Alabama — $50,200 median | South Carolina — $51,400 median | Florida — $52,400 median

-It’s worth noting that cost of living in these states is significantly lower than in New Jersey or California.
+Cost of living in these states is significantly lower than in New Jersey or California.
 A Mississippi plumber earning $47,800 may have comparable purchasing power to an Ohio plumber earning $61,900, depending on housing costs.
-But the career ceiling — the maximum you can earn before starting your own business — is lower in lower-wage states.
+But the career ceiling — the maximum you can earn before starting your own business — is genuinely lower in these markets.

 Plumber salary by experience level — national benchmarks